SoftwareAG/c8y-docs/src/documents/guides/web/smart-toolkit.html.md

 ## Conclusion

-You have created an AngularJS app from scratch using `c8y.core` API, better known as *Smart Apps Toolkit*.
+You have created an AngularJS app from scratch using `c8y.core` API, better known as *Web SDK for AngularJS*.
 Congratulations!

 ***